 If you get dehydrated, lack of moisture can make it hard for your eyes to naturally produce enough tears, which can contribute to seasonal dry eye.
 If you already have dry eye, extremely dry heat can exacerbate your symptoms of itchy, red, sore, and irritated eyes.

 Do you sit in front of a fan or air conditioning system?
 That may feel great, but it can also contribute to dryer and less comfortable eyes.

 To give your eyes some temporary relief, keep artificial tears on hand.
-If your eyes still feel dry or uncomfortable, contact Mississauga Vision Centre.
+If your eyes still feel dry or uncomfortable, contact Mississauga Vision Centre and Brampton Vision Centre.

 If You Love the Sun, Read This

 Golden sunshine may sound dreamy, but too much isn’t a good thing.

 The sun’s ultraviolet (UV) rays can be very harmful, and your eyes are no exception.
 UV radiation, which can gradually contribute to eye conditions like cataracts and macular degeneration.
 Dr. Vishal Sud recommends that you always wear sunglasses with 100% of UVA and UVB light blocking protection.
 There’s no shortage of trendy and sunglasses, designed with a flair for fashion, so you won’t have to compromise on style while protecting your eyes from dangerous UV rays.

 Excessive sun exposure can cause headaches, blurry vision, eye pain, and eyestrain.
 So while you’re out at the pool, hanging out at the beach, sunbathing, or at a backyard barbeque, pay close attention to how much time you’re outside.